 KIIS strives to provide the best possible care for students while abroad.
 In addition to 24/7 medical insurance coverage, on-site KIIS Program Directors and US-based KIIS office staff are available 24/7 to assist students in the event of any general needs, medical appointments and emergencies.
 Prior to program departure, KIIS provides all students with Emergency contact and Medical Insurance details.

-- Program Director: Each KIIS Summer and Winter program has a faculty Program Director who accompanies the student group from the USA.
-The Program Director serves as the on-site 24/7 emergency contact.
+- Program Director: The Program Director serves as the on-site 24/7 emergency contact.
 Most KIIS Program Directors are fluent or near fluent in the local foreign language.
 In addition to the Faculty Program Director, each KIIS Summer and Winter program has 1 – 3 accompanying faculty on-site to assist as needed.

 - KIIS Semester Program Directors: Each KIIS Semester program has a local on-site Program Director who is available to assist students with health and safety issues and in the event of an emergency.

 - KIIS Executive Director and Assistant Director in the USA are on-call 24/7 to assist KIIS Program Directors, Faculty and students with health and safety needs and in the event of an emergency abroad.
 In the event of an emergency, please call KIIS Executive Director, Dr. John Dizgun, at +1-270-227-2288.

 - Medical Insurance: All KIIS programs include 24/7 on-site medical insurance and security evacuation protection among other benefits (see tab below for insurance benefit details).